Super-stability in the Student-Project Allocation Problem with Ties: An IP model for super-stability in SPA-ST

-\paragraph{\textbf{Objective function.}} The objective function \footnote{On one hand, every super-stable matchings are of the same size, and thus nullifies the need for an objective function.
+On one hand, all super-stable matchings are of the same size, and thus nullifies the need for an objective function.
 On the other hand, optimization solvers require an objective function in addition to the variables and constraints in order to produce a solution.
-Hence the need for an objective function in this case, which could either be minimising or maximising the $x_i,j$ binary variables.} given below is a summation of all the $x_{i,j}$ binary variables.
+The objective function given below involves maximising the summation of all the $x_{i,j}$ binary variables.